ConCopilot/concopilot-docs/docs/how_to/develop_plugin.md

 1. The ".config" folder.
     1. Any file in this folder will be pushed to our component repository during deployment.
     2. A "config.yaml" containing all information about this component is **REQUIRED**.
-A full template can be found [here](https://github.com/ConCopilot/concopilot/blob/main/config/plugin/config.yaml)
+A full template can be found [here](https://github.com/ConCopilot/concopilot/blob/main/config/plugin/config.yaml).
     3. A "readme.md" to describe this component is **recommended**.
     4. Do **NOT** put anything too large (like a model weights file) here.
-2. The "\_\_init\_\_.py": expose a "constructor" method like below to make ConCopilot is able to construct your plugin.
+2. The "\_\_init\_\_.py": expose a "constructor" method like below to make ConCopilot able to construct your plugin.

 ```python
 from typing import Dict